github/docs/content/actions/learn-github-actions/environment-variables.md

 In addition to environment variables, {% data variables.product.prodname_actions %} also allows you to set and read values using contexts.
 Environment variables and contexts are intended for use at different points in the workflow.

-Environment variables are always interpolated on the virtual machine runner.
+Environment variables are always interpolated on the runner.
 However, parts of a workflow are processed by {% data variables.product.prodname_actions %} and are not sent to the runner.
 You cannot use environment variables in these parts of a workflow file.
 Instead, you can use contexts.
 For example, an `if` conditional, which determines whether a job or step is sent to the runner, is always processed by {% data variables.product.prodname_actions %}.
 You can use a context in an `if` conditional statement to access the value of an environment variable.

 {% raw %}
 ```yaml